Planning your Myrtle Beach golf getaways is a breeze when you have a wealth of award-winning course options at your fingertips!

 Click a course name to see a full description with helpful stats and details.
 Found the course of your dreams?
-Check out the main navigation links at the top of the page for the best options to play it either on a "Stay & Play" package or on last-minute tee times.
+Check out the main navigation links at the top of the page for the best tee time deals to play it - whether on a “Stay & Play” package or on last-minute golf tee times.
+Rest assured, you won’t find better discount golf rates to play them anywhere else but at 48 Hour Tee Times!

 Founders Club at Pawleys Island